Get a quote

 Monogastric intestine, particularly the hindgut, contains a significant population of bacteria-dominated microorganisms.
 The composition of these microorganisms varies in different animal types and different section of monogastric digestive system.
 By studying the in vivo fermentation of a variety of monogastric animals, we help explore the effects of factors such as diet, environment, breed, age, etc. on the composition of fermentation microorganisms and fermentation products in monogastric animals.

-The core and abundant bacteria genera in different sections of pig GIT (Liao, 2024)Fig. 1 The core and abundant bacteria genera in different sections of pig GIT1
+Fig. 1 The core and abundant bacteria genera in different parts of porcine GIT (Liao, et al., 2024)Fig. 1 The core and abundant bacteria genera in different sections of pig GIT1,2

 With our in vivo research platform for monogastric animals, we support fermentation studies in a variety of monogastric animals such as canines, felines, pigs, horses, poultry, etc. Our research platform covers a wide range of sample types: including animal digestive chyme (duodenum, jejunum, ileum, colon, cecum, rectum), feces, fermented feed, etc. Our main research methods include: qPCR, 16S rRNA sequencing, metagenomic sequencing, chemical composition and digestibility analysis, animal metabolite analysis, etc. It can help researchers to perform in vivo fermentation studies in animals in the following areas: